NASA’s Mars rover Perseverance poised for bull’s eye landing on Red Planet

+The landing on rough terrain is the most hazardous phase of the multibillion-dollar mission, and engineers and scientists at the NASA Jet Propulsion Laboratory in Pasadena, Calif., will endure the so-called “seven minutes of terror” as the spacecraft slows from 12,000 mph and, if all goes well, plunks the rover on Martian soil.

 The entry, descent and landing must be accomplished entirely autonomously.
 Mars is too far from Earth to permit technicians to joystick the landing; a signal between the spacecraft and Pasadena takes 11 minutes at the speed of light.
+That means the rover will have completed its descent and landing, if all goes as planned, by the time the signal arrives at Earth.

 “Perseverance really has to fight her way down to the surface on her own,” deputy project manager Matt Wallace said at a Wednesday news briefing.